 Read more: What is «personal data» (in the GDPR)?

 This means that a company/business email address in the format of firstname.lastname, or simply with initials, is considered as personal data in the GDPR.
 This is also the case in most marketing laws.

 Which means that you cannot send marketing to such a person, without first getting consent from that person (or relying on a different legal basis).

 If you're completely new to the GDPR, our first (and strongest) recommendation is to learn the basics.
 Don't skip this step!
 You can outsource a fair bit around privacy in your business, but far from everything, and certainly not your own understanding.

-You, as the business owner, need to have some basic knowledge, as it is you who will have to answer to the authorities in a breach or to a complaint made about you and/or your business.
+You, as the business owner, need to have some basic knowledge, as it'll be you who'll have to answer to the authorities if you get a complaint or experience a data breach - not your consultant.

 If you're pressed on time (as most of us are) and want to spend your time on your actual business (as most of us want to), feel free to outsource the practical things around getting compliant.